jayanikrishna/Government-Policy-Education-AI-Chatbot/README.md

 - **Personalization**: Provides personalized information based on user queries, tailoring responses to meet individual needs and preferences.

 - **Integration**: Integrates with external data sources to ensure up-to-date and accurate information about government policies.

-- **Documentation**: Comprehensive documentation is provided for installation, usage, and contribution, making it easy for users and developers to get started with the chatbot.

 ## Installation and Usage